-You can apply to receive a one-time amount of up to 375 leva to satisfy your vital needs such as health, education and household-related expenses.
-You can also use this amount to pay for your identity card.
+Once a year you can apply to receive a one-off amount of up to 375 leva to satisfy your urgent vital needs such as health, education and household-related expenses.

 5. Free train travel

-Twice a year, you have the right to travel in Bulgaria by train free of charge:
+Twice a year, you have the right to travel in Bulgaria by train free of charge (round trip):

-- If you have a certain type of disability.
+- If you have a certain type and degree of disability.

 - If you are a child under 16 years old with a permanent disability.